 About Tanya Tull

-Tanya Tull is a Los Angeles-based artist and social entrepreneur who studied at the Claremont Colleges with Phil Dike, Jean Goodwin Ames, Paul Darrow and Douglas McClellan, among others (BFA, Scripps College, 1964).
-She then continued her art while also working and raising a family.
+Tanya Tull is a Los Angeles-based artist who studied at the Claremont Colleges in the 1960s with Phil Dike, Jean Goodwin Ames, Paul Darrow and Douglas McClellan, among others (BA in Art and Humanities, Scripps College, 1964).
+She continued painting after that, while also working and raising a family.
 Her life took a sharp turn in 1980, however, after reading an article in the LA Times about children living in Skid Row hotels.
 Within weeks she had incorporated a nonprofit organization, Para Los Niños (For the Children), intending to lead it for a year as a volunteer — and then return to painting.
 At the same time, the new arts community in Downtown LA had begun to take hold, as artists moved into studio lofts in converted warehouses.
 Tanya subleased a large art studio nearby and began painting on weekends — while working at Para Los Niños during the week.

 Based in LA’s Skid Row almost seven days a week, Tanya found herself with a “front row seat” as homeless people — including families with children — began appearing on the city streets.
-Unable to turn away, Tanya co-founded LA Family Housing in 1983 to develop housing and emergency shelters.
-In 1988, she founded both A Community of Friends (supportive housing for the homeless mentally ill) and Beyond Shelter (to move homeless families from shelters to permanent housing).
-She then worked nationally over the next 25 years to promote systemic change on a national scale.
-Tanya firmly believes that it was her ability to “color outside the lines” that enabled her to apply her creative skills to solving challenging social problems.
-She compares it to an abstract painting that isn’t resolved but has the elements to envision in a new way.
+Unable to turn away, Tanya co-founded LA Family Housing in 1983 and founded both A Community of Friends and Beyond Shelter in 1988.
+She then worked over the next 25 years to promote systemic change on a national scale.

-Today, Tanya is painting prolifically again full-time.
-She is particularly proud of her artist son, Dani Tull (MFA Stanford), who shows both nationally and internationally and co-founded the Highland Park art gallery Odd Ark LA (2018-2023).
-Tanya’s uncle, Herman Cherry (1909-1992), was an early abstract expressionist painter of the New York school.
-Her brother, Neeli Cherkovski (1945-2024), was an internationally-acclaimed San Francisco poet and author.
+Today, Tanya is painting prolifically again fulltime.
+She is particularly proud of her artist son, Dani Tull (MFA Stanford), who shows both nationally and internationally and co-founded two art galleries, the Highland Park art gallery Odd Ark LA (2017-2023) and Cherkovski, based in Brooklyn, NY.
+Tanya’s uncle Herman Cherry (1909-1992) was an early abstract expressionist painter of the New York school.

 ARTIST STATEMENT